aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 ## Deleting the Stack

 When you no longer need the desktop instance, you may delete the AWS CloudFormation stack from the AWS CloudFormation console.
-The EFS file system is **not** automatically deleted when you delete  stack.
+The EFS file system is **not** automatically deleted when you delete the stack.

 ## Security